sarcophagus-org/sarcophagus-v2-specs/create-sarcophagus.md

   Embalmer->>Smart Contracts: Make first transaction

-  Note right of Embalmer:- Creates unique identifier for sarcophagus<br/>- Puts up payment signal for not-yet-completed Arweave transaction<br/>- Puts up payment for first round of wrapping<br/>- Includes identifiers for all archaeologists<br/>- Includes public keys used to encrypt each shard
+  Note right of Embalmer:- Creates unique identifier for sarcophagus<br/>- Puts up payment signal for not-yet-completed Arweave transaction<br/>- Puts up payment for first round of wrapping<br/>- Includes identifiers for all archaeologists<br/>- Includes hashes of each unencrypted shard<br/>- Includes encrypted shards (alternatively, these could be sent to arches to store to avoid storing on contract)

   par Embalmer <-> Arweave Archaeologist
     Embalmer->>Arweave Archaeologist: Inform Arweave Archaeologist of recent transaction